 Let's write Complete the mind map.
 Use information from the text in worksheet 43 and then write a rough essay and final version in your exercise book.
-Our of the second The night sky Let's write Complete the sentences using these words: been being am be are is No human sh We'll leave M arni in charge for the time I will always there for you as you my best friend. going to 12 years old no ext week! exhausted as I have on a five kilometre run!
-Do you think I will worried if I cheat in an exam?
-Of course you will lt really important to learn hard as no-one likes ignorant!
-Has your lune ch reheated?
-Teacher: It has a very hot day today. sign: going to study English this evening.
-What Date: you going to doing? × 🔆 🛧 93
+The night sky Complete the sentences using these words: Let's write been being am be No human should We'll leave Marni in charge for the time are is It really important to learn hard as no-one likes Has your lunch reheated?
+It has a very hot day today.
+I going to study English this evening.
+What you going to doing? ignorant!
+Teacher: Sign: Date: 93